How does React work under the hood ? The Overview of React internals

 what updates are needed to apply to host DOM.

 We don’t need to know details of Fiber Tree here, it is basically an internal tree-like structure that represents current state of our app.
-It was called Virtual DOM before, but it is not only for DOM now and React itself doesn’t call it Virtual DOM any more.
+It was called Virtual DOM before, but it is not only for DOM now and React team doesn’t call it Virtual DOM any more.

 So performConcurrentWorkOnRoot()